-NHS Digital have said: “it doesn’t appear that the attack has compromised any patient data” however with wide spread system outages and the ransomware still spreading itself on to other computers within the network, who knows what type of damage this has caused.
+NHS Digital has said: “it doesn’t appear that the attack has compromised any patient data” however with widespread system outages and the ransomware still spreading itself onto other computers within the network, who knows what type of damage this has caused.

 Today Twitter users have started to report further ransomware attacks around the world in places like airports, schools and hospitals.
 Increasing pressure on authorities to try and stop this widespread attack quickly.

-This allows IT security teams to make NHS workers more aware about opening unknown documents and inserting unknown USB devices into NHS computer systems.
+This allows IT, security teams, to make NHS workers more aware of opening unknown documents and inserting unknown USB devices into NHS computer systems.

 If you’ve become a victim of the WannaCry ransomware attack, don’t panic and don’t pay.

-Turn off your system to stop any further attacks to other systems or computer and take your computer to be fully restored by an accredited IT professional.
+Turn off your system to stop any further attacks on other systems or computers and take your computer to be fully restored by an accredited IT professional.